Tasemo/dipp/BUILDING.md

 ## Requirements

 Builds are regularly tested with the latest Ubuntu with GCC and Clang.
 Adapt package names to your system if needed.
+The following tools are needed for building.

 - g++ or clang
 - cmake
 - git

+Some dynamic libraries are also required at build and runtime.

+- libcurl4-openssl-dev
+- libuv1-dev
+- zlib1g-dev

 ## Developing